BooBSD/Tsetlin.jl/README.md

 Benchmark
 ---------
-The maximum MNIST inference speed achieved is **52 million** predictions per second in batch mode on a desktop CPU Ryzen 7950X3D, utilizing 32 threads.
+The maximum MNIST inference speed achieved is **52 million** predictions per second in batch mode on a Ryzen 7950X3D desktop CPU, utilizing 32 threads.

 Trained and optimized models can be found in `./examples/models/`.